gilneto8/loopclient/README.md

 #### Optimization

 - [ ] separate into logic functions to unclutter component spec
+- [ ] generalize Form component for markers and lines (and possibly others)
 - [ ] memoize static styles so they never reload
 - [ ] check React Developer Tools and profiling tools